-Whether you run indoors or outdoors, the health benefits of running remain the same: healthy heart and lungs, strong bones and muscles, a healthy mind and a powerful brain, strong immune system, improved complexion, and younger looks.
+Whether you run indoors or outdoors, the health benefits of running remain the same: healthy heart and lungs, strong bones and muscles, a healthy mind and a powerful brain, a strong immune system, improved complexion, and younger looks.
 Running is also a good stress reliever and can give you a pleasant sleep.
 So keep running even indoors.

 Best Treadmill Running Shoes: Frequently Asked Questions